-Charles: Do you think that we’ve really entered a moment where the power and the business operation size of the lender kind of dictate what they want to do and is growing from IT flexibility?
+Strategy: Do you think that we’ve really entered a moment where the power and the business operation size of the lender kind of dictate what they want to do and is growing from IT flexibility?
 Or are we just kidding ourselves and it sounds good — cloud-based, workflow-based, API-based, all the great terms enabling this — but it’s still not there yet.
 Do you really think it’s the start of a new dawn?

-Scott: If I put a pure technology hat on, I know that the underlying technology or cloud versus data center certainly that has some impact on it.
+Product: If I put a pure technology hat on, I know that the underlying technology or cloud versus data center certainly that has some impact on it.
 But if you asked a businessperson, why do they want to be in the cloud versus a data center?
 My suspicion is you’re probably not going to get an answer that you would expect.

 I think if you asked technology people, they’re going to talk about scalability and they’re going to talk about uptime and blue, green, and all the things that we love to throw around when we talk about cloud technology versus data center.

 There’s certainly an efficiency and a cost perspective of that that’s advantageous, but I think it’s more, honestly, the approach of how things were architected and the fact that technology has recognized that it’s much better, from a long-term health perspective, to be able to change out the wheels and the motor while the car is running down the road….to throw the car analogy in there.

 Honestly, I think technology is finally recognizing that that’s ultimately what the business needs.

 When it comes down to pure thought process, it depends a lot on the organization.
 For some of them still, IT runs the show.
 I mean, IT runs the VMO.
 They decide who the solutions are going to be.
 They decide ultimately what technology the business will be using.